PelionIoT/pelion-edge-ready-test-suite/README.md

 Run the tests `sudo node index.js -c my-config.json -e`.
 - If you exit the shell, you will need to add the PATH again as it is not persisted.

+**NOTE!
+KaaS tests require that the account has Edge KaaS features enabled.
+By default KaaS features are not enabled.**